Managing Constipation in the Older Adult

 • Absence of teeth, which can make it difficult to eat regular meals.

-Constipation can also be the result of more serious illnesses and events, including tumours and systemic diseases (Better Health Channel 2014).
+Constipation can also be the result of more serious illnesses and events, including tumours and systemic conditions (Better Health Channel 2024).

 Common Types of Constipation in Older Adults